-'''

-Lemma 5 (Transitivity).
-If v_1 \prec v_2 and v_2 \prec v_3 then v_1 \prec v_3.
+Lemma 13 (Transitivity).
+If $v_1 \prec v_2$ and $v_2 \prec v_3$ then $v_1 \prec v_3$.

-'''

-The proof for \leq is similar and omitted.
-It is also straightforward to show that \prec and \leq are partial orders.
-Okui and Suzuki furthermore show that they are linear orderings for lexical values [12] of a given regular expression and given string, but we have not formalised this in Isabelle.
+The proof for \preccurlyeq is similar and omitted.
+It is also straightforward to show that \prec and \preccurlyeq are partial orders.
+Okui and Suzuki furthermore show that they are linear orderings for lexical values [10] of a given regular expression and given string, but we have not formalised this in Isabelle.
 It is not essential for our results.
 What we are going to show below is that for a given r and s, the orderings have a unique minimal element on the set LV r s, which is the POSIX value we defined in the previous section.
 We start with two properties that show how the length of a flattened value relates to the \prec -ordering.